Vivojay/mariana-music-player/README.md

 ## Verification

-The latest Windows verification run passed 669 deterministic tests, all five credential-free live probes, the 90% repository coverage gate (90.04%), every independent 95% critical-module branch gate, 8 React unit tests, 2 development Electron PTY scenarios, and 1 freshly packaged Electron/backend scenario.
+The latest Windows verification run passed 761 deterministic tests, the 90% repository coverage gate (90.96%), every independent 95% critical-module branch gate, 8 React unit tests, 2 development Electron PTY scenarios, and 4 freshly packaged Electron/backend first-run scenarios.
+Five credential-free live probes passed earlier on the branch but were not rerun at the recorded commit.
 See the [dated verification report](docs/verification/2026-07-12.md) for exact versions, metrics, and the release gates that remain pending.